Vaishnavibadarkhe13/Netflix_Dashboard/README.md

-# Netflix Data Analysis Using Tableau
+# Netflix Movies and TV Shows Dashboard

-# PROJECT NAME:

-Netflix Data Analysis Using Tableau

 # TECHNOLOGIES USED: